godotengine/godot-docs/classes/class_roommanager.rst

 | *Getter*  | get_preview_camera_path()      |
 +-----------+--------------------------------+

-Portal culling normally operates using the current :ref:`Camera<class_Camera>` / :ref:`Camera<class_Camera>`\ s, however for debugging purposes within the editor, you can use this setting to override this behaviour and force it to use a particular camera to get a better idea of what the occlusion culling is doing.
+Portal culling normally operates using the current :ref:`Camera<class_Camera>` / :ref:`Camera<class_Camera>`\ s, however for debugging purposes within the editor, you can use this setting to override this behavior and force it to use a particular camera to get a better idea of what the occlusion culling is doing.

 ----